Skip to yearly menu bar Skip to main content

 Abstract:

 We introduce a novel framework for incorporating human expertise into algorithmic predictions.
-Our approach focuses on the use of human judgment to distinguish inputs which ‘look the same’ to any feasible predictive algorithm.
-We argue that this framing clarifies the problem of human/AI collaboration in prediction tasks, as experts often have access to information—particularly subjective information — which is not encoded in the algorithm’s training data.
-We use this insight to develop a set of principled algorithms for selectively incorporating human feedback only when it improves the performance of any feasible predictor.
-We find empirically that although algorithms often outperform their human counterparts on average, human judgment can significantly improve algorithmic predictions on specific instances (which can be identified ex-ante).
+Our approach leverages human judgment to distinguish inputs which are algorithmically indistinguishable, or "look the same" to predictive algorithms.
+We argue that this framing clarifies the problem of human-AI collaboration in prediction tasks, as experts often form judgments by drawing on information which is not encoded in an algorithm's training data.
+Algorithmic indistinguishability yields a natural test for assessing whether experts incorporate this kind of "side information", and further provides a simple but principled method for selectively incorporating human feedback into algorithmic predictions.
+We show that this method provably improves the performance of any feasible algorithmic predictor and precisely quantify this improvement.
+We find empirically that although algorithms often outperform their human counterparts on average, human judgment can improve algorithmic predictions on specific instances (which can be identified ex-ante).
 In an X-ray classification task, we find that this subset constitutes nearly 30% of the patient population.
-Our approach provides a natural way of uncovering this heterogeneity and thus enabling effectivehuman-AI collaboration.
+Our approach provides a natural way of uncovering this heterogeneity and thus enabling effective human-AI collaboration.

 Live content is unavailable.
 Log in and register to view live content